-Each year of registration, members of the College of Dietitians of Alberta must submit their Continuing Competence Program (CCP) submissions online.
-Members are required to submit a minimum of two CCP goals for each year of registration (with additional goals for each restricted activity authorization).
-Online CCP goal submissions consist of the following mandatory fields for each goal:
+Each year of registration, regulated members of the College of Dietitians of Alberta must submit their Continuing Competence Program (CCP) submissions online.
+Regulated members are required to submit a minimum of two Learning Goals for each year of registration (with additional learning goals for each restricted activity authorization).
+Online CCP learning goal submissions consist of the following mandatory fields for each goal:

-- Reflection – personal reflection for each goal (1,000 character limit)
+- Reflection on learning and competence enhancement for each learning goal (1,000 character limit)

-Members should select the performance indicator that best represents their identified goal.
-The performance indicator can be broad in nature and you may choose to focus your goal on a specific component.
+Regulated members should select the indicator from the Standard that represents their priority focus for the year.
+The indicator (or its interpretation) can be broad in nature and you may choose to focus your learning goal on a specific component of that indicator.

-We recommend that members choose a variety of competence activities depending on their learning style and goals.
-You will be required to select an option from the drop-down list that best represents your specific activity.
+We recommend that regulated members choose a variety of learning activities depending on their learning style and goals.
+You will be required to select an option from the list that best represents your specific learning activity.
 A minimum of one activity is required.

-Members must select one outcome of achieving the CCP goal from the drop-down list.
+Regulated members must select one expected benefit to practice of achieving the CCP learning goal from the drop-down list.

 - Clearly identify your learning goal relative to the performance indicator chosen.